exlskills/course-ASAP-learn-golang/00_A$AP Learn 🚀/01_Essentials of Go/01_Functions/index.md

 func main() {
     // Invoke the sayHelloAndReturnNothingness function without any parameters sayHelloAndReturnNothingness()

     // Call getMyNumber() and print out the response using fmt fmt.Printf("getMyNumber() -> %d\n", getMyNumber())

     // Use the combined type inferrence, declaration, and assignment operators to get the results of the getMyFavoriteNumber func myFaveNum, reason := getMyFavoriteNumber()

     // NB: Remember that fmt.Println will put spaces between arguments for us! fmt.Println("My Favorite Number:", myFaveNum, "For The Reason:", reason)

     // Let's pass a function to another function as an argument fmt.Println(giveMeSomeFunction(getMyNumber))

+    // Show me a use case for passing around functions!
+    // NB: the `:=` operator is a short-hand way of declaring and defining variables, more on this in the Variables section! returnedFunc := funcFactory("Show", "how", "much", "cool.")
+    fmt.Println(returnedFunc("Wow", "such", "factory."))
+    fmt.Println(returnedFunc("See!", "There", "is", "a", "use", "case!"))
 }

 // This straightforward syntax defines a *package-wide* function that doesn't return anything